DJ King Assassin: Musical career

-1990s-2000s: Career beginnings
+1990s-2000s: career beginnings

 Venegas moved where originally his parents are from, in Southern California, and began his career as a record disc jockey, in which he later produced for recording artists signed to Russell Simmons record label Def Jam.
 In the early part of his career, Venegas produced for several projects from Eazy-E at Kitchen Sync and Echo Sound studios.
 It was there where, Venegas, a rising producer, teamed up with Tupac Shakur in which he later established a close relationship with the West Coast rapper.

-While Tupac Shakur worked on "Me Against The World", Venegas began producing music with Shakur, later witnessing the creation and scratching on original version of "Dear Mama", one of Shakur's most successful hip-hop records.
+While Tupac Shakur worked on "Me Against The World", Venegas has claimed he began producing music with Shakur, later witnessing the creation and contributing scratching to the original version of "Dear Mama", one of Shakur's most successful hip-hop records, these claims have however been questioned as he misidentified the producer who worked on the original as being Tony Pizarro, Pizarro was brought in a year after the initial recording to revamp the song for release and had no involvement in the actual recording session or the version with scratching Venegas claimed to have contributed to.
 Venegas, thereafter, produced, mixed and mastered an inordinate number of records for hip-hop recording artists in the west coast of the US, influencing the unique funk sound established by rappers like Eazy-E and 2Pac.